jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-05-21.md

 * Durban awaits a reboot.
 We will pay it more attention once we have a successful Cape Town user group meet-up.
 * Lance and Riaan will collect contacts of people that may want to attend, including https://groups.drupal.org/node/300318#comment-1011258 OllieB.
 We'll be looking for a good host there.

-Riaan, Lance and Robin reports:
+Riaan, Lance and Robin reports: No feedback

 Notes:
+* Suggestions:
+    * Have one person visit once a month
+    * Do install-fests
+    * Drum up interest
+    * Have the newsletter promote events
+    * Train people there to help JHB companies, provide a return of investment to people's commitments to the community

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Other